 There are tons of operating system options for the Raspberry Pi.
 These range from Linux distributions (distros) like Raspbian and Ubuntu to Windows 10 IoT Core and even retro gaming and home theatre PC (HTPC) images.
 While Android is commonly found on phones and tablets, you can easily make an Android desktop with a Raspberry Pi.
 Learn all about making a Raspberry Pi Android desktop!

-Android on the Raspberry PI: What You’ll Need
+Android on the Raspberry Pi: What You’ll Need

 Getting started with a Raspberry Pi Android box is pretty simple.
 You’ll need a Raspberry Pi board, microSD card, compatible power supply, and some method to control the operating system.
 This might be a keyboard and mouse, or a touchscreen.
 You’ll also want a case.
+The Raspberry Pi 3 B+ can run Emteria OS or an unofficial Lineage OS build.
+If you're installing Android on the Raspberry Pi 4, an unofficial Lineage OS Android 9.0 Pie build is available.

 Raspberry Pi Android box parts list:

-- Raspberry Pi (Raspberry Pi 3 recommended)
+- Raspberry Pi (Raspberry Pi 3 B+ or Raspberry Pi 4 recommended)

 - microSD card